nginx/unit-docs/source/configuration.rst

         defines SSL/TLS
         :ref:`settings <configuration-listeners-ssl>`.

+    * - **backlog**
+      - Integer;
+        controls the 'backlog' parameter to the listen(2) system-call.
+        This essentially limits the number of pending connections waiting to be accepted.

+        The default varies by system.
+On Linux, FreeBSD, OpenBSD and macOS we default (-1) to the OS's default.
+E.g. on Linux since 5.4 this is 4096, on FreeBSD it's 128.

+        On other systems we default to 511.

+        NOTE: Whatever limit you set here will be limited by the OS's system-wide sysctl, e.g. on Linux net.core.somaxconn and on BSD kern.ipc.somaxconn

 Here, a local listener accepts requests at port 8300 and passes them to the **blogs** app